masiucd/Functional_Javascript/README.md

 # Functional concepts in Javascript

-Some tips and tricks how you can write functional code in your JS apps.
+Some tips and tricks how you can write functional code in your JS apps. λ⚛️😎🧘🏽‍♀️

+### topics

-# Currying
+- Currying
-# pure functions
+- pure functions
-# partial applications
+- partial applications
-# mutable vs immutable
+- mutable vs immutable
+- function composition
+- point free programming